 Professionally trained physical therapists can provide pelvic floor therapy for the treatment of vagina atrophy as well as any accompanying vaginismus.

-For women with vaginal atrophy and no accompanying vaginismus, regular and consistent use of vaginal dilators is often suggested.
-Typical protocol follows inserting a lubricated dilator, leaving it in for a period of time each day, then gradually increasing the size of the dilator inserted.
+For women with vaginal atrophy and no accompanying vaginismus, regular and consistent use of vaginal trainers is often suggested.
+Typical protocol follows inserting a lubricated trainer, leaving it in for a period of time each day, then gradually increasing the size of the trainer inserted.

-Vaginal dilators as a treatment for vaginal atrophy are recommended by medical specialists.
+Vaginal trainers as a treatment for vaginal atrophy are recommended by medical specialists.

-Click on the following links to see Dr. Oz’s recommendation for the use of vaginal dilators as well as others:
+Click on the following links to see Dr. Oz’s recommendation for the use of vaginal trainers as well as others:

 - Notelovitz, M (1997).
 Urogenital aging: Solutions in clinical practice.
 International Journal of Gynecology & Obstetrics, 59, (1 Suppl.), S35-S39.